 The graduate and undergraduate curricula at Post University are designed to prepare you for lifelong learning and a successful career in the 21st century.
 Post University is organized into three major divisions:

 Students enrolled at the Main Campus in Waterbury, Connecticut, generally attend classes as full-time students in two fifteen-week semesters.
 Students may live on campus or commute to campus for their classes.

 Undergraduate Accelerated Degree Programs (ADP):

 Students enrolled in the undergraduate ADP Division take accelerated courses scheduled in six eight-week modules each year.
-Depending on the degree program they’re pursuing, ADP students have the option of fulfilling their course requirements completely online, or during evenings and weekends at the University’s main campus in Waterbury or regional location in Wallingford, CT.
+Depending on the degree program they’re pursuing, ADP students have the option of fulfilling their course requirements completely online or during evening and weekends at the University’s main campus in Waterbury or regional location in Wallingford, CT.